AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-queries.md

 ---
-title: Learn how to use perform a query using GraphQL on Adobe Commerce and Magento Open Source
+title: Learn how to perform a query using GraphQL on Adobe Commerce and Magento Open Source
 description: This is an introduction to GraphQL using GET and POST calls for Adobe Commerce and Magento Open source
 landing-page-description: This is an introduction to GraphQL.
 This section we show you how to perform your first queries to an Adobe Commerce and Magento Open Source project.
 kt: 11524
 doc-type: tutorial
 audience: all